Tobias-Fechner/yr5-digital-image-processing/README.md

 Module has functionality to load test images, apply various features, and save the filtered images to disk.
 Used to demonstrate image enhancement techniques taught in the unit Digital Image Processing.

+‼ Cool stuff: abstract base class used to specify common functionality and attributes between all spatial filters, whilst being able to define unique pixel update methodologies for each feature.
+Likely will implement for Fourier filters but I don't know how yet.

-## Filters Implemented: Spatial Filters
+### Filters Implemented: Spatial Filters
 * Median
 * Mean
 * Gaussian
 * High pass
 * Low pass

-## Filters Implemented: Fourier Filters
+### Filters Implemented: Fourier Filters
 * Truncate coefficients